odan/kb/docs/virtualbox-setup.md

 * Mount the CD-ROM:
 * `sudo mkdir -p /mnt/cdrom`
 * `sudo mount /dev/cdrom /mnt/cdrom`

+## Guest Extension Setup

-* Navigate to the directory and run the VBoxLinuxAdditions.run script to install the Guest Additions.
+Navigate to the mounted CD-Rom and run the `VBoxLinuxAdditions.run` script to install the Guest Additions.

 * `cd /mnt/cdrom`
 * `sudo sh ./VBoxLinuxAdditions.run --nox11`
-* Reboot the Ubuntu guest for changes to take effect:
+* Reboot the Server for changes to take effect: `sudo init 6`
-  `sudo shutdown -r now`

 Read more: [How to Install VirtualBox Guest Additions on Ubuntu](https://linuxize.com/post/how-to-install-virtualbox-guest-additions-in-ubuntu/)